Registered education savings plan: Early withdrawals

 Any principal contributed to the RESP can be withdrawn at any time by its contributor.
 In this case, any eligible CESG payments on those contributions must be repaid to the Government.
 If the beneficiary has also received additional CESG, none of the beneficiaries in the plan will be eligible for additional CESG for the next two years.
 If the student elects to not attend a post-secondary institution, any accumulated interest may be withdrawn by the contributor; this is called an AIP (Accumulated Income payment).
 To receive this AIP, the plan must be in place for at least 10 years and all beneficiaries must be over 21 years old.
 This AIP is taxed as income unless it is rolled into a registered retirement savings plan (RRSP), subject to individual contribution limits and applicable rules.

 Group plans

 In group RESPs (otherwise known as Group Scholarship RESPs), individual contributions are pooled with those of other contributors.
 Contributions to the plan are made according to a set schedule for the duration of the RESP contract.

-In a pooled group plan, the interest that is left behind from cancelled RESPs gets paid out with the matured plans.
+On March 31, 2021, A lawsuit was filed against six Group RESP providers due to what is alleged to be hefty fees.
+The suit alleges that the law that capped fees at $200 was contravened by selling multiple "units."
+The lawsuit is currently limited in scope to plans sold in Quebec.
+Success can invite lawsuits in other provinces.

+Most Group RESP providers charge a penalty for "subscribers" who leave the plan.
+Usually, the penalty is forfeiture of all interest earned.
 This excess "interest" is also called attrition.